Nebukam/mkfont/docs/_sources/guides/font-icon-complex.md

     - Tweak the alignment & anchoring of the glyph so it is centered within our family metrics with ({% include btn ico="center-ver" %} & {% include btn ico="center-hor" %}) as opposed to the default {% include btn ico="font-baseline" %} that make the imported bounds sit on the baseline.
 - We then select the {% include btn ico="text-liga" label="Ligatures" %}, and here they are, correctly named and imported.

->**Any transformation tweaks made during import can be changed afterward** -- it is available at import time for convenience only!
+>Reminder that **any transformation tweaks made during import can be changed afterward** -- it is available at import time for convenience only!
+In-depth infos : {% include lk id='Glyph transformations' %} & {% include lk id='Batch import' %}
 {: .infos}

 >Colors are ignored and stripped down on import.